Understanding the Role of Retaliation in Wrongful Termination Cases

 Say your employer discriminated against you through an adverse employment action.
 For example, they demoted you, failed to promote you, or put you on leave because of your membership in a protected class.
 You report this discriminatory action to your human resources department.
 In response, your employer fires you.

-This series of events could give rise to three separate causes of action in the same lawsuit: a discrimination claim, a retaliation claim, and a wrongful termination claim.
+This series of events could give rise to three separate causes of action in the same lawsuit: A discrimination claim, a retaliation claim, and a wrongful termination claim.

 Find a Lawyer with Experience in Wrongful Termination and Employment Law